MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/faqs.md

 > [!NOTE]
 > Starting August 1, 2023, Power Automate per flow ($100 per flow/month, with a minimum purchase of 5 licenses) and the Power Automate unattended RPA add-on ($150 per bot/month and required licensing prerequisites) will be removed from pricing page.
 They will be removed from the price list on February 1, 2024.
 Power Automate process, an all-encompassing license that is easier to manage, licenses a single "automation" bot that can be used for unattended robotic process automation (unattended RPA), or cloud flows using digital process automation (DPA) and can be accessed by unlimited users in the organization.
 Power Automate Process is priced at $150 per bot/month.
 >
-### How is process license different from per flow license
+### How is Process license different from per flow license

 For unattended RPA, previously customers will need to buy a per flow license for the cloud flow and an unattended RPA add-on.
-Now they can purchase a process license for every RPA session on a machine.
-All the cloud flows invoking desktop flows on the machine are included as part of the process license.
+Now they can purchase a Process license for every RPA session on a machine.
+All the cloud flows invoking desktop flows on the machine are included as part of the Process license.

 For cloud flows, one per flow license allows a parent flow and its child flows.
-One process license allows the parent flow, its child flows and any flows that are tagged as in context of the flow.
+One Process license allows the parent flow, its child flows and any flows that are tagged as in context of the flow.
 Per flow had a minimum of 5 pack to be purchased to get started.
-There is no minimum purchase quantity requirement for process license.
+There is no minimum purchase quantity requirement for Process license.

-### How is Power Automate premium license different from Power Automate per user with attended RPA license?
+### How is Power Automate Premium license different from Power Automate per user with attended RPA license?

 Power Automate premium offer includes all the benefits of Power Automate per user with attended RPA offered at $40 per user/month, plus the Process Mining visualize and analyze processes capabilities and is offered at $15 per user/month.